How to Create and Add SSH Keys to Your Server

 my_ssh_key.pub filename with the appropriate filename of your key.

-That’s all folks.
+So that’s all folks.
 Today we’ve covered what an SSH key is, what it’s used for and how to create one to streamline your workflow.
 Great work and happy SSH’ing (if that’s even a word)!